 1. Anthropic

 Anthropic is one of the big names in the AI space, and it’s already in the early stages of planning an IPO.
 The company behind the Claude chatbot has seen its valuation soar in recent funding rounds, running from a $40 billion in late 2024 to a $183 billion tally in September 2025.
-Plenty more could be on the way, too.
-That’s on the back of estimates for annual run-rate revenue that are projected to go up 7 times from 2025 to 2028 – absolutely stunning, if it happens.
+In early 2026, Anthropic raised a further $30 billion at a $380 billion valuation.
+That’s on the back of estimates for annual run-rate revenue that are projected to go up seven times from 2025 to 2028 — absolutely stunning, if it happens.

 Anthropic would be one of the hottest IPOs in 2026, though investors will want to keep an eye on its cash burn.
 Here are more details on an Anthropic IPO.